brad-j/useful-cloudinary-scripts/README.md

 ### `run:get-all-assets`

-<span style="font-size:12px; color: light-gray">(Path: `./src/get-all-assets.ts`)</span>
+(Path: `./src/get-all-assets.ts`)

 #### What it does:

 This script exports all assets from a cloudinary sub-account.
-Today, the CSV will include the Public Id and Secure URL.
+Today, the xlsx will include public*id, format, folder, and secure_url.
 This script includes a prompt where you will need to enter the [resource type](https://cloudinary.com/documentation/admin_api#get_resources) you want to fetch.
 The resource types are: `image`, `video`, or `raw`
+\_Note that the raw resource type will not return a format*

+`assets.xlsx` will be saved in the root of the project.

 ### TODO

 - [ ] Error handling/reporting
-- [ ] Allow users to choose which fields to include in the CSV
+- [ ] Allow users to choose which fields to include in the file
 - [ ] Allow the naming of the data file
 - [ ] Allow users to choose CSV or Excel